 What if you don’t want to start an online business?
 Maybe you’re afraid you won’t have enough income flow, or perhaps you just don’t like the idea of having to sort things out by yourself.
 Would you rather have your boss tell you what to do, and forget about it all on Friday?
 That’s not the ideal scenario for me, but if that’s what you want, by all means!
 So how can you do it?

 - Talk to your boss, and tell him about your situation.
-How stressed you feel and how much productive you could be if you worked from home.
-You can also refer him to articles such as this one appeared in Forbes, and he may find out the truth about existing myths involving work-at-home parents.
+How stressed you feel and how productive you could be if you worked from home.
+You can also refer him to articles such as this one that appeared in Forbes, and he may find out the truth about existing myths involving work-at-home parents.

 - Ask him which are the company’s core working times, and try to be as present as possible.
 Explain that you may not be working at the exact working times as your colleagues, but that you’re focusing on meeting timelines and finishing projects.
 In that sense, try to be as flexible as possible.
-If you need to work late or a couple of hours in the weekend in order to meet a deadline, do it for them to convince themselves that your working from home is an asset for the company.
+If you need to work late or a couple of hours on the weekend in order to meet a deadline, do it for them to convince themselves that your working from home is an asset for the company.

 - Be proactive and let your boss know that you’re there.
 If there’s any kind of conference call or team call, be there.
 And make sure that your kids’ voices aren’t going to be heard on that call!